 complete an information form, which goes directly to the school in addition to the preference form to the county council.

 Pick up a school prospectusMany schools have a prospectus or booklet.
 These are available to view on the school's website, or ask the school for a copy.

 Visit the schoolMost primary schools hold open evenings or days for parents.
 These give you a good opportunity to ask questions.
 You will need to contact the schools directly to find out when they are holding open events or often you can find details on the schools' individual websites - there are links to the websites in the

 Community schools and voluntary controlled schools

 The county council is responsible for the oversubscription admission criteria and the allocation of places.

 School governors are responsible for setting the oversubscription admission criteria and the allocation of places.

 The Academy Trust is responsible for setting the oversubscription admission criteria and the allocation of places.

 Northamptonshire County Council (NCC) is responsible for coordinating the application process so you must return your preference form to NCC for whichever type of school you are applying for.

-Attend a School Admissions Application Event for extra help and advice
+Contact the School Admissions Team for extra help and advice